ProtonVPN/python-proton-vpn-api-core/README.md

 # What is this?
-This repo will contain a rust implementation of local agent + python bindings for it.
+This repo contains a rust crate for communicating with a proton LocalAgent, server, and python bindings for that crate.

-# The status
-There's currently no library, just stubs.

-# Getting started.
+## From github

-> ./ci/build-local wheel
+> cd python-proton-vpn-local-agent
+> cargo build --release
+> mv target/release/libpython_proton_vpn_local_agent.so local_agent.so

+The local_agent.so file is your python module.

+## Internally on x86

+From the root.

+> ci-libraries-rust/scripts/build-python-extension x86_64-unknown-linux-gnu && ci-libraries-rust/scripts/build-wheel

 That builds the python module.

 Install local_agent to your venv with
-> pip install target/*.whl
+> pip install python-proton-vpn-local-agent/target/*.whl

 Now you're away.